-As the PSD processes sensitive operations (i.e. sign transactions, manage passwords, achieve U2F authentication, ...) and stores confidential data, the following primary assets must be secured:
+As the PSD processes sensitive operations (i.e. sign transactions, manage passwords, achieve U2F authentication, \dots) and stores confidential data, the following assets must be secured:

 - 1. Random number data

 - 2. Secret seed data

 - 3. Secret Data (protected by the PIN) data

 - 4. PSD Access Control operation

 - 5. SE Firmware data

-- 6. MCU Firmware data

-All the primary assets listed above is worth of interest to an adversary and are subject to a set of threats as mentioned in Threats.
+All the assets listed above is worth of interest to an adversary and are subject to a set of threats as mentioned in Threats.